 The breathable nature of fabric pots means your choice of growing medium is key.
 Since air can pass through the sides, the soil will dry out more evenly than in a plastic pot.
 To take full advantage of this, you’ll want a light, airy mix that promotes excellent drainage.
 Heavy, dense garden soils can become too compact.
 Instead, look for a quality growing media blend specifically designed for container gardening.
 A mix of coco coir, peat moss, and perlite or vermiculite is a fantastic combination that holds enough moisture while allowing roots to access plenty of oxygen.
 This setup helps you get the full benefits that fabric pots offer over plastic.

-Master Your Watering Technique
+How to Master Your Watering Technique

 Watering fabric pots is a little different, but it’s easy once you know what to look for.
 Because the entire pot is porous, water evaporates from the sides, and the soil can dry out more quickly.
 This superior drainage is great for preventing root rot, as the fabric has tiny holes that let excess water escape.
 Instead of watering on a strict schedule, check the top few inches of soil with your finger.
 If it feels dry, it’s time to water.
 Apply water slowly and evenly across the entire surface until you see a small amount of runoff from the bottom.
 This ensures the whole root ball gets a good drink.

-Find the Perfect Spot for Your Pots
+Finding the Best Spot for Your Pots

 Where you place your fabric pots can make a big difference.
 Thanks to their sturdy handles, they are easy to move around to find the ideal location.
 Position them where they’ll get the right amount of light from your LED grow lights and good air circulation to help the fabric breathe.
 The material also provides excellent insulation, protecting roots from sudden temperature changes.
 One practical tip is to place a saucer or tray underneath each pot.
 This will catch any runoff during watering, protecting your floors or tent bottom and making cleanup a breeze.
 Since they are lightweight when dry, experimenting with placement is simple.